microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 # localforwarder.service
 # Place this file into /lib/systemd/system/
 # Use 'systemctl enable localforwarder' to start the service automatically on each boot
-# Use 'systemctl start localforwarder' to start immediately
+# Use 'systemctl start localforwarder' to start the service immediately

 [Unit]
 Description=Local Forwarder service